Time-out (sport): Baseball

 Other than coaching visits, which the umpires ensure stay brief, timeouts theoretically have no time limits.
 However, when no runners occupy a base, a pitcher must deliver the pitch within twelve seconds of receiving the ball from the catcher or else a "delay of game" is called, resulting in a ball.
 Also, any relief pitcher is limited to eight warm-up throws before play resumes, except in special circumstances (such as a pitcher substitution due to injury).

 Though not officially recognized as a "timeout", a stoppage in play can also be requested by the defense.
 This can be accomplished in several ways.
 First, once in his "set" position, the pitcher may stop play by stepping off the rubber prior to his windup.
 Secondly, the catcher may visit the pitcher at any point before he steps on the rubber.
 Finally, the manager or pitching coach may also visit the pitcher before he steps on the rubber (called a "coaching visit").
-Under MLB rules, a team is limited to one visit per inning and a maximum of three per game.
-Under NFHS (high school) rules, a team receives three mound visits for the game and can use more than one an inning.
+Under Major League Baseball (MLB) rules, a team is limited to one visit per inning and a maximum of three per game.
+Under NFHS (U.S. high school) rules, a team receives three mound visits for the game and can use more than one an inning.
 If a team exceeds the limit in either MLB or high school ball, the pitcher must be removed immediately.